 After figuring out what to say and how to say it, committing it to memory was the next hurdle.
 My aging brain simply didn’t comply as readily as it used to.
 The trick that finally got the information etched into my brain was color coding sections that lead from one color to the next…. blue to green to yellow to orange to red to purple and back to blue again.

-But even after committing everything to memory, and saying everything perfectly time after time, when I took the stage, the popping flash of my friend’s camera, 8 photos in one minute, completely jolted my memory and spun my brain around.
+But even after committing everything to memory, and saying everything perfectly time after time, when I took the stage, the popping flash of a camera in the front row, 8 shots in the first minute, completely jolted my memory and spun my brain around.

 When is it coming?